Anita-Osas/medical-imaging-annotation-portfoli/README.md

 All medical images used are:
 - Publicly available datasets (e.g., NIH Chest X-ray collections)
 - Fully de-identified in accordance with HIPAA standards
 - Used strictly for educational and portfolio demonstration
+- Annotations follow de-identification standards compatible with HIPAA, GDPR, and regional health data frameworks (including UAE NABIDH-aligned data handling principles)

 ---

 *If you’re a recruiter or hiring manager, I’d be happy to discuss how my clinical annotation skills can support your healthcare AI projects.*

-Last Updated: December 2025
+Last Updated: March 2026